adrianciaff/blockport-docs/docs/introduction.md

 This documentation site is structured to help you find the information you need quickly:

-* **Support:** Speak to one of our helpful on-boarding assistants to stake with Blockport.
+* [FAQ](https://docs.blockport.xyz/docs/faq) - Learn about our rebrand from Zeta Node to Blockport.
+* [Validator Overview]() - Information on historical performance, security, and team.
-* **Validator:** Detailed information on performance, hardware specifications, and security practices.
+* [Hardware Specifications]() - Detailed hardware and locations.
-* **Community:** Find contact information and links to community channels.
+* [Book a call](https://docs.blockport.xyz/docs/Contact) - Contact details for assistance with staking and support inquiries.

 Use the navigation menu to explore these sections.